grzegorzjudas/simple-api/README.md

 ===================

-SimpleAPI is a REST API written in PHP, with a purpose of being a service easy to extend with additional modules and fully compatible with HTTP specification (using HTTP response codes and headers, for example).
+SimpleAPI is a REST API written in PHP, with a purpose of being a service easy to extend with additional modules and in accordiance with HTTP specification (using HTTP response codes and headers, for example).

 Installation